AMReX-Fusion/Furnace/Docs/source/radiation.rst

 supported release version is 2.23.0).
 Their install instructions describe what to do; we recommend using the autotools and GNU Make build.
-On HPC clusters, you typically want to build with the same compiler you're using to build Furnace, and you also want to make sure that the options you're using for Furnace are compatible with the Hypre options, in particular when it comes to ``USE_MPI``, ``USE_OMP``, and ``USE_CUDA``.
+On HPC clusters, you typically want to build with the same compiler you're using to build Logi, and you also want to make sure that the options you're using for Logi are compatible with the Hypre options, in particular when it comes to ``USE_MPI``, ``USE_OMP``, and ``USE_CUDA``.